apify/crawlee/README.md

           <tr>
             <td><code>APIFY_TOKEN</code></td>
             <td>
-              The API token for your Apify Account.
-It is used to access Apify API, e.g. to access cloud storage or to run an actor in the cloud.
+              The API token for your Apify account.
+It is used to access the Apify API, e.g. to access cloud storage or to run an actor in the cloud.
               You can find your API token on the <a href="https://my.apify.com/account#intergrations">Account - Integrations</a> page.
               If omitted, you should define the <code>APIFY_LOCAL_STORAGE_DIR</code> environment variable instead.
             </td>